davidkakov111/MovieCatalog/README.md

 Users can click on a movie to access detailed information, including images, description, release date, associated ratings and comments, etc.

 Movie Data: ℹ️
 Each movie includes the following data: title, poster, images, release date, ratings, description and comments.

 User Accounts: 👥
 Users have the option to log in or register, and their credentials are encrypted in the database.
-After logging in, they can add ratings and comments to various movies or create and modify movies if they have the Editor role granted by an Admin.
+After logging in, they can add movies to their watch list, rate and comment on various movies, or create and modify movies if they have been granted the Editor role by an Admin.

 Admin Panel: 🛠️
 Administrators have access to an administrative interface where they can easily view the list of users and modify their roles, such as granting or revoking Viewer/Editor/Admin privileges.

 User Roles: 🎭
-Viewer: Can add ratings and comments to movies.
+Viewer: Can add ratings and comments to movies and save them in their watch list.
 Editor: Can create and modify movies.
 Admin: Can manage users, including modifying their roles.